 Ways Teens Cheat At-Home Drug Tests

-Sometimes, teens using drugs will resort to using synthetic urine for drug tests.
+Sometimes, teens using drugs will resort to using synthetic urine, or fake pee, for drug tests.
 Synthetic urine is not actual urine.
 Instead, it is a manufactured composite that mimics the look and chemical compounds of urine.
 It is passable in lab screens as a clean urine sample.
 Synthetic urine is sold in the form of a powder that is then mixed with water.
 Heating pads are often part of the purchase to keep the urine at a passable temperature for the test.
 People purchase synthetic urine online, and although it is being used to fraudulently pass drug tests, the product itself is legal.

 As long as there have been urine screens for drug testing, there have been people trying to dilute their specimen in an attempt to fake their results.
 A diluted urine drug test is usually done by consuming excessive amounts of water before testing or adding water to the urine sample to dilute the concentration of substances in it.
 A diluted urine test can sometimes be detected more easily than other types of cheating, based on the dilution of other prime compounds in the urine that are detected on the test.

 A false negative drug test is an attempt to introduce a compound into the body or the urine directly that influences test results.
 Taking aspirin before the drug test is a common method of falsifying results.
 The chemical compounds of aspirin are known to have properties that can mask drugs within the urine, making this a popular method.
 Drinking bleach to pass a drug test is another common method used to fake a drug test that is highly dangerous and ineffective.
 Teens are putting themselves at risk not only by using substances but by employing dangerous tactics to fake their drug tests.